Akio Kashiwagi

 Akio Kashiwagi (柏木昭男, Kashiwagi Akio), also known as "The Warrior", was a Japanese businessman and gambler who was known for his extravagant lifestyle and alleged connections to organized crime.
 In the early 1990s, Kashiwagi gained international notoriety for his high-stakes gambling at casinos in the United States and Australia.
 He was involved in several publicized incidents, including a dispute with then businessman Donald Trump and with other casinos over his gambling debts.
-In 1992, Kashiwagi was murdered in his home in Japan, and the culprit was never found.
+In 1992, Kashiwagi was murdered in his home in Japan.
+The culprit was never found.

 Early life

 Kashiwagi was the son of a carpenter and was born in a poor family, with nine siblings.
 He dropped out of high school and worked as a farmhand before becoming a mountain guide and luggage handler at Mount Fuji.

 Business career

 In the early 1960s, Kashiwagi moved to Kawaguchiko, and became a real estate developer.
 Over the decade, the area's infrastructure improved and it became a popular tourist destination.
 According to Japanese press, local real estate values increased a millionfold.
 In 1969, Kashiwagi founded a real estate company called Kashiwagi Shoji and a lending company.
 It was alleged that he would disappear when borrowers came to pay him so that their debts would be overdue and he could subsequently seize their collateral for failure to pay.
 In Kanagawa Prefecture, he acquired the land owned by a kindergarten while children were still attending the school, and demolished it to build an apartment complex.
 He also purchased another plot of land in Tokyo, where a family refused to sell their first-floor apartment.
 After he demolished the second floor, the family sued him for harassment and obtained a restraining order.
 According to media interviews of his friends, Kashiwagi stopped resorting to these aggressive practices in his later years.

 Kashiwagi was a secretive figure and was alleged to have connections to organized crime, which he used to intimidate tenants.
 He claimed that his company earned $100 million a year and had $1 billion in assets, although The Wall Street Journal reported that Kashiwagi Shoji had revenues of only $15 million in 1988, with only five employees.